SanjayMallur/Learning/README.md

   - Lifecycle - dispose of observing data when lifecycle state changes.
   - ViewModel - UI related data holder, lifecycle aware.
   - Room Persistence - construct a database using the abstract layer.
+  - Paging3 - for fetching items as with pages.
 - Architecture
   - MVVM Architecture (View - DataBinding - ViewModel - Model)
   - Android DataBinding kit for notifying data changes to UI layers.